zenithtech/wordpress-react/README.md

 - Ability to create regular Wordpress custom templates, and include shortcodes, JS, and PHP
 - Requested pages are cached
 - Uses [react-router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router) and [react-router-dom](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom)
+- Ability to access pages not in the menu and maintain routing
 ----

 This is <b>work-in-progress.</b> Not recommended for use on a live site.
 Several Wordpress features are yet to be implemented.